Pedro-Martini/Pedro-Martini/README.md

-## Pedro Henrique Martini �
+## Pedro Henrique Martini

 ### About me

-hello, I'm a computer science student at USJT, Universidade São Judas Tadeu, I like to always be learning new things like new languages and tools, which may be adding to my knowledge
+hello, I'm a computer science student at USJT, Universidade São Judas Tadeu, I like to always be learning new things like new languages and tools, which may be adding to my knowledge.

 ### Onde me encontrar/Where to find me...